Pre-Employment Structured Clinical Interview (PESCI)

 Payment instructions are provided in the invoice.

-When applying for PESCI, applicants must provide proof of the following documents:
+When applying for PESCI, candidates must provide proof of the following documents:

 - A medical qualification as listed on IMED (EICS verification)

 - Completed the Multi Choice Questionnaire (MCQ) component of the Australian Medical Council (AMC)

 - English test passed within the last two years, must be valid at time of interview OR current AHPRA registration

 AHPRA has since updated their website in matters pertaining to PESCI, registration requirements and process.
 Please refer to their website here

 If applying for Provisional registration, please also provide proof of completed AMC Clinical component.